dmpstats/Behavioural_Classification_for_Vultures/README.md

 -   Selecting to `Use Provided Sunrise Hours` without having previously generated the hours using the **Add Local and Solar Time MoveApp** will throw an error

--   The first location associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations.
-Therefore, one location (the earliest) for each ID will be classified as `Unknown`
+-   The last location associated with each animal ID cannot be classified, as there is no lagged event to allow speed or time calculations.
+Therefore, one location (the latest) for each ID will be classified as `Unknown`

 ### Null or error handling